mahithabsl/AngularScheduler/README.md

 The Angular Scheduler, or event calendar, is a fully-featured calendar component that that allows users to manage their time efficiently.
 It facilitates easy resource scheduling, rescheduling appointments through editor pop-ups, drag and drop, and resizing actions.

+The project includes only the front end part of the scheduler.

 # Schedulerapp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.6.